brickbots/framedeck/docs/build_tour.md

 Here you can see the placement of the mainboard and battery... but in this test fitting session I installed the battery in the wrong orientation.
 I decided to install the mainboard and battery 'upside down' so they would be fully visible from the bottom of the unit.
-The mainboard is correctly oriented but the batter connector is on the wrong side and the middle mountpoint doesn't line up.
+The mainboard is correctly oriented but the battery connector is on the wrong side and the middle mountpoint doesn't line up.
 This photo does show the small notch in some of the lower layers to accomidate the battery.
-It has to sit just so in relation to the mainboard as the connector is shot and rather stiff.
+It has to sit just so in relation to the mainboard as the connector is short and rather stiff.

 ![mainboard and battery](../images/mainboard_battery.jpeg)